 Will you be building other bikes?

-Yes, we have some game changing uses for our boxbike , uses that might change the way some folk think we have other models on the drawing board and the workshop table.
-We know what you ask for, and we will bring you and small utility bike and a short longtail…a midtail+ if you like.
+Yes, we have some game changing uses for our boxbike , uses that might change the way some folk think about the bicycle.
+We also have other models on the drawing board and the workshop table.
+We think the UK needs a small utility Ebike and a short Elongtail…a midtail plus if you like.

 Is the bike actually built in the UK?